Information for Upper-Division Transfer Students Not Offered Admission - Fall 2015 (As of March 17, 2015)

 Overview of UC Santa Cruz's Selection Process

-UC Santa Cruz received nearly 8,200 transfer applications for fall 2014.
-The transfer enrollment target for fall quarter is 1,200 students, approximately 200 more than enrolled for fall 2013.
+UC Santa Cruz received over 8,800 transfer applications for fall 2015.
+The transfer enrollment target for fall quarter is 1,250 students, approximately 100 more than enrolled for fall 2014.
 UC Santa Cruz remains selective in its transfer admissions process.

-Admission offers were made to upper-division transfer students at the junior level who had completed (or will complete by the end of their spring 2014 term) the minimum transfer eligibility requirements outlined on the University of California Office of the President web site and campus-based selection criteria, as outlined on the Office of Admissions web site.
+Admission offers were made to upper-division transfer students at the junior level who had completed (or will complete by the end of their spring 2015 term) the minimum transfer eligibility requirements outlined on the University of California Office of the President web site and campus-based selection criteria, as outlined on the Office of Admissions web site.
 All junior transfer applications were evaluated based on selection criteria as set forth by the UC Board of Admissions and Relations with Schools, and our campus's Academic Senate Committee on Admissions and Financial Aid.

 All applicants were admitted or denied following an extensive review process that evaluated the applicant's self-reported academic record from the UC application, as well as additional information contained in the Transfer Academic Update.
 Applications were reviewed for UC-eligibility, completion of the required course pattern, including appropriate prerequisite courses completed in the areas of English and mathematics, overall UC-transferable grade point average, courses completed in an applicant’s proposed major, and total number of UC-transferable units completed.
 The following faculty-approved criteria were taken into consideration.

 As stated in the Transfer Admission and Selection Guide, UC Santa Cruz reviewed transfer applicants to determine UC eligibility and the following campus selection factors:

 Total UC-Transferable Units -- a minimum of 60 semester/90 quarter units was required for admission.
-Unless otherwise stipulated by the Office of Admissions, tudents proposing units in the summer 2014 term toward this minimum total would not have been admitted.
+Unless otherwise stipulated by the Office of Admissions, tudents proposing units in the summer 2015 term toward this minimum total would not have been admitted.
 Additionally, students proposing course loads in fall and/or spring that were not consistent with their previous academic history would not have been admitted.

 - Lower-division courses completed toward a student’s proposed major, and the grades received in those courses.
 Junior-level transfer students are expected to have completed as many lower-division major preparatory courses as possible for their intended major, as indicated on the Office of Admissions web site: http://admissions.ucsc.edu/apply/transfer-students/major-prep.html.
 Students whose proposed major is one of those listed on the web site needed to meet the selection criteria as posted to be considered for admission.

 Good Standing -- students needed to be in "good standing" at their last institution.
 A student is in "good standing" if the grade point average is at least 2.00 and the official transcript does not indicate dismissal, probation, or other restrictions.
 A student who has outstanding financial obligations to another institution is not considered to be in "good standing."
 Students who were not in "good standing" at their last institution would have been denied admission.